 Mottled skin, also known medically as livedo reticularis, typically appears as a lace-like, marbled pattern on the skin.
 It can range from a light, faint pinkish hue to darker purplish, or bluish patches.
-The pattern often resembles a web or net, and it may cover a small area or spread across larger sections of the legs.
+The pattern often resembles a web or net, and it can cover a small area or spread across larger sections of the legs.
 You may also notice it when you’re feeling particularly cold, as it can be more visible when blood flow is reduced.

 There are various reasons why your legs may look mottled.
 While some causes are relatively harmless, others may indicate underlying health issues.
-Let’s explore these possibilities, from common, benign causes to more serious conditions like venous disease.

 When exposed to cold temperatures, your blood vessels constrict to conserve heat.
 This constriction can cause a temporary mottled appearance on the skin, particularly on your legs and hands.
 Once you warm up, the skin often returns to its normal color.
 This is a common and harmless occurrence, especially in colder weather or if your body temperature drops slightly.